tmansmann0/Alastor-PostingBot/README.md

 ### Acknowledgments
 - Big thanks to liner.ai for providing the super helpful training GUI and model exporting
 - Thank you to Collin for beating me to making the bot actually good
-- Copyright of underlying model data and quotes belongs to Spindlehorse Toons, Amazon, and A24 respsectively
+- Copyright of model training data and quotes belongs to Spindlehorse Toons, Amazon, and A24 respsectively